HCPlantern/quartz/content/study/CS186/Parallel Query.md

 - Simply scan in parallel and merge result as the ouput.
 - $\sigma_{p}$ : If we use range or hash partitioning, we can skip entire sites that have no tuples satisfying $p$.
 - We can build indexes at each partition

+## Lookup by key

+- If data partitioned on function of key (range and hash for example), we can only lookup the relevant node.
+- Otherwise we have to broadcast lookup to all nodes.

+## Insert a key

+- Similarly, if data partitioned on function of key, we route the insert to relevant node.
+- Else, route insert to any node is ok.

+## Insert a unique key

+- Data partitioned